GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/02_igus_dryve_d1/06_drive_profile_page.md

 ## Stepper motor (Z axis)

-For the stepper motor, we select the "step/direction" control mode. {numref}`fig:conf_stepper_6` shows the "Drive Profile" configuration page for the stepper motor controller when using the "step/direction" control mode.
+For the stepper motor, we select the "step/direction" control mode. {numref}`fig:conf_z_drive_profile` below shows the "Drive Profile" configuration page for the stepper motor controller when using the "step/direction" control mode.
 This control mode does not require any additional configuration; the page will simply show usage information for the step and direction signals.

-:::{figure} images/config-stepper/06-drive_profile.png
+:::{figure} images/config-z/06-drive_profile.png
-:name: fig:conf_stepper_6
+:name: fig:conf_z_drive_profile

-"Drive Profile" configuration page of the stepper motor controller, using the "step/direction" control mode.
+"Drive Profile" configuration page of the Z motor controller, using the "step/direction" control mode.
 :::

 ## Brushless motors (X1, X2, Y axes)

-For the brushless motors, we select the "binary" control mode. {numref}`fig:conf_brushless_6` shows the "Drive Profile" configuration page for the brushless motor controller, using the "binary" control mode.
-This mode provides a movement table (see {numref}`fig:conf_brushless_6`) that allows for programming up to 32 parameterized movements, specifying the movement mode, target, maximum acceleration, speed, and the number of the next movement to execute.
-For the brushless motors, we will enter a single movement at position 1 using ADR (Analogue Rotation with Direction Definition) mode.
-ADR mode enables rotary movements by setting their speed via analog input AI 1.
+For the brushless motors, we select the "binary" control mode. {numref}`fig:conf_x1_drive_profile` below shows the "Drive Profile" configuration page for the X1 motor controller, using the "binary" control mode.
+This mode provides a movement table (see {numref}`fig:conf_x1_drive_profile`) that allows for programming up to 32 parameterized movements, specifying the movement mode, target, maximum acceleration, speed, and the number of the next movement to execute.
+For the brushless motors, we will enter a single movement at position 1 using the ADR (Analogue Rotation with Direction Definition) mode.
+This mode enables rotary movements by setting their speed via the analog input AI 1.

-:::{figure} images/config-brushless/06-drive_profile.png
+:::{figure} images/config-x1/06-drive_profile.png
-:name: fig:conf_brushless_6
+:name: fig:conf_x1_drive_profile

-"Drive Profile" configuration page of the brushless motor controller, using the "binary" control mode.
+"Drive Profile" configuration page of the X1 motor controller, using the "binary" control mode.
 :::

 In our gantry robot setup, we have configured the following parameters for the movement at position 1 for all brushless motors (X1, X2, Y):